TimSamuelsen/TimSamuelsen/README.md

 </p>

 ---
-I'm an MSME student at Stanford University, specializing in mechatronics and smart product design.
+I'm an MS in Mechanical Engineering student at Stanford University, specializing in mechatronics and smart product design.
 Full stack application and embedded systems developer for advanced CLIP 3D printers at the DeSimone Research Group.